Avalanche risk management recognised as UNESCO cultural heritage

-The custom of managing avalanche danger was inscribed in the Representative List of the Intangible Cultural Heritage of Humanity on 29 November 2018.
+Managing avalanche risk was inscribed in the Representative List of the Intangible Cultural Heritage of Humanity on 29 November 2018.
 The dossier supporting the application was produced by the WSL Institute for Snow and Avalanche Research SLF together with several partners.

-Under the auspices of the Swiss Federal Office of Culture (FOC), the SLF spent the last two years preparing the application together with representatives of Canton Valais, the Swiss Alpine Club (SAC), the Swiss Mountain Guide Association (SBV), and the Federal Office of the Environment (FOEN).
+Under the auspices of the Swiss Federal Office of Culture (FOC), the SLF has prepared the application during the last two years together with representatives of Canton of Valais, the Swiss Alpine Club (SAC), the Swiss Mountain Guide Association (SBV), and the Federal Office of the Environment (FOEN).
 A number of Austrian organisations and institutions were also involved.
 This was the first time that Switzerland had submitted an application for inscription in the UNESCO Representative List of the Intangible Cultural Heritage together with another country.

-This successful cross-border, multi-agency approach reflects the everyday practice of managing avalanche danger, crucial aspects of which include engaging as many stakeholders as possible and the balancing of diverse interests.
+This successful cross-border, multi-agency approach reflects the everyday practice of managing avalanche risk, crucial aspects of which include engaging as many stakeholders as possible and balancing the diverse interests.
 In the absence of such a policy, sustainable solutions would be impossible to achieve.
 According to SLF Director Jürg Schweizer, “Such successful collaboration between the federal government, cantons and local authorities, alongside the SAC, mountain guides and researchers, is probably without precedent.”

 Expression of cultural identity